-I put a 7.62 mm through his belly.
-He dropped like a rock.
-His Dragunov made a god-awful sound as it clattered against the stones, unheld and unloved.
+I put a 7.62-millimeter round through his belly.
+He dropped like a rock, making a sound like a stillborn scream.
+The Dragunov made a god-awful sound as it clattered against the stones, unheld and unloved.

 I slotted my last mag.
 There was no need to work the action.
 The final round from the next-to-last mag was still in the chamber.

 It was a killing shot.
-But unlike the TV, people don’t expire the instant they are hit.
-Even a dead-shot Russki like this would take some time to die.
+But unlike what they used to show on the TV, people don’t expire the instant they are hit.
+Even a dead-shot boy like this would take some time to die.

 Not a whole lot of time, though, so I hustled over before his spirit would have time to depart the mortal coil.

-By the time I reached the fallen man, I had slung my rifle and pulled out my knife.
-It was the kind preferred by the Sami – the Laplanders, a broad, one-edged blade, about a foot long.
-It was well suited for a variety of tasks – including hacking down saplings, marking your reindeer, and trimming your fingernails.
+I slung my rifle and pulled out my knife.
+It was the kind preferred by the Sami—the Laplanders, a broad, one-edged blade, about a foot long.
+It was well suited for a variety of tasks such as hacking down saplings, marking your reindeer, and trimming your fingernails.

 The Lap knife is also excellent for putting people out of their misery.

 The cries of the dying man turned into pleas of mercy.
-I didn’t listen: whatever compassion I had left after witnessing the horrors of apocalypse had died with my body a long time ago.
+I didn’t listen.
+Whatever compassion I had left after witnessing the horrors of the apocalypse had died with my body a long time ago.

-The last of the enemy tried to make a run for a spruce-crowned ravine.
-I screamed ‘stoi’ after them.
+More enemies—Russkis or whatever they really were—were approaching, no doubt drawn by the sounds of gunfire.
+I screamed ‘stoi’ at them.
 There was no reason for any of them to stop.
 None at all.
-Yet, most of them still did.
+Yet, they all did.
 A couple were rooted to the spot.
-A few others stumbled, then stood around, looking dazed.
+Others stumbled, then stood around, looking dazed.
 The rest kept moving, but slowly, as if fighting against an invisible force.
-Such is the power of my voice.
+The Voice of Amun-Ra.
+Another useful, but very taxing, spell.

 I figured I’d take a look.

-After all, there are no souls tastier than those of other scions.
+After all, there is no soul tastier than that of another immortal.